 How to Get a Job as a Paralegal

-"In a competitive job market, candidates can set themselves apart by becoming credentialed after completing their formal education," said Tracey Young, former president of the National Federation of Paralegal Associations and now a board adviser, in an email.
-"By successfully passing a voluntary certification exam such as the Paralegal CORE Competency Exam, candidates demonstrate their knowledge and understanding of the essential skills and concepts necessary to effectively work as a paralegal."
-To get a leg up on the competition, Young says, job seekers should "join a local paralegal association to network and get an inside track on employment opportunities, and to volunteer for pro bono opportunities with the paralegal association or bar association to get practical experience as well as network with the legal community."
+“In a competitive job market, candidates can set themselves apart by becoming credentialed after completing their formal education,” wrote Tracey Young, former president of the National Federation of Paralegal Associations and now a board advisor, in an email.
+“By successfully passing a voluntary certification exam such as the Paralegal CORE Competency Exam, candidates demonstrate their knowledge and understanding of the essential skills and concepts necessary to effectively work as a paralegal.”
+To get a leg-up on the competition, Young writes, job seekers should “join a local paralegal association to network and get an inside track on employment opportunities, and to volunteer for pro bono opportunities with the paralegal association or bar association to get practical experience.”

 Interview Questions Submitted by Real Paralegals